Purchase Orders API

 Authenticationβ

-All API requests must include your API token in the Authorization
+All API requests must include your API token in the Authorization header:

 Authorization: Token YOUR_API_TOKEN